RCLC Board of Directors

 “Impactful and lasting conservation is always a shared effort.
 I’m honored to join RCLC’s committed team toward preserving our coastal lands and providing new points of public access,” Elias said.
 “On a personal note, my family and I have deep roots in the North Bay.
 You can often find us in the ocean, on a river, or wandering the back roads of the Coast Range by bike.”

-Amy provides technical support, training and database assistance to the Redwood Coast Land Conservancy team.
+Amy provides communications and technical support to the Redwood Coast Land Conservancy team.
 As a young person, Amy enjoyed occasional family trips to Gualala and The Sea Ranch.
 After two decades working as a park ranger in the San Francisco Bay Area, Amy moved to Mendocino County in 2020.
 She enjoys revisiting the beaches and trails that she traversed as a youth and is honored to provide technical assistance to conservation organizations that work to protect these beautiful places.
 Amy loves tech, data, native plants, and sharing nature with young people.

 Joel ChabanJoel Chaban, Webmaster